Refer to the Setting Up and Getting Started guide.

 Proposed Changes:

-Class: Create a new class called NoteEditCommand
+New NoteEditCommand Class: Create a new class called NoteEditCommand.

-Similar to the NoteInsertCommand
+Similar to the NoteInsertCommand and NoteDeleteCommand, the

-will inherit from the NoteCommand
+NoteEditCommand will inherit from the NoteCommand class and behave in

 accordance to edit a particular note.
 The class will require 3 parameters